Skip to content

 • The command you ran

-• Foreground daemon output, or build/cli.log when using npm run dev
+• Service output, or build/cli.log when using npm run dev

-• simdeck daemon status without sharing the token publicly
+• simdeck service status without sharing the token publicly

 Released under the Apache-2.0 License.